-- 1. Enter the Primary User Code, press and release the 1/2 key and the 5/6 key at the same time to put the system in Code Programming Mode.
-The system indicator light will flash. - 2.
+- Enter the Primary User Code, press and release the 1/2 key and the 5/6 key at the same time to put the system in Code Programming Mode.
+The system indicator light will flash.
+Enter a code from two to eight characters and press START.
+For - 2.
 Enter a code from two to eight characters and press START.
 For verification, re-enter the code and press START again.
 The system indicator light should stop flashing and stay ON.
 If the light does not stop flashing, press STOP and begin again.